learn-academy-2023-alpha/treasure-hunt-XavierB91/README.md

 - Passed the current value of the iterated board into square props -show props inside of div in Square
 -center and resize question mark

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+- Setup an onclick on the square component div
+-the Onclick will trigger a handleclick function that will have an alert with the index of the square that is being clicked -shows props inside of div in square
+-Center and resize question mark
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.